A few months ago, I suggested there were "five hats" that a Software Development Manager wore in their day to day job. These hats are -

 What sort of "new directions" will you be setting as a Software Development Manager?
 There a lots of possibilities, ranging from the small to the large.
 But they will generally fall in the area of new projects, new technologies and new methodologies.
 Here are some examples -

-2. By years end, we will be writing all new software in NewTech(TM)
+1. This year, we will release our first mobile application2.
+By years end, we will be writing all new software in NewTech(TM)

 3. Starting next project, we will review all code before release